VictoryShares Free Cash Flow ETF (NASDAQ:VFLO) Announces $0.06 Dividend

 VictoryShares Free Cash Flow ETF (NASDAQ:VFLO – Get Free Report) declared a dividend on Tuesday, September 10th, NASDAQ reports.
-Investors of record on Wednesday, September 11th will be given a dividend of 0.061 per share on Thursday, September 12th.
-The ex-dividend date is Wednesday, September 11th.
+Stockholders of record on Wednesday, September 11th will be paid a dividend of 0.061 per share on Thursday, September 12th.
+The ex-dividend date of this dividend is Wednesday, September 11th.

 VictoryShares Free Cash Flow ETF Company Profile